Keeping our trailheads and waterways clean.

 Why we do it

-• Dog waste is the third leading cause of water pollution in the U.S.
+• Dog waste contributes to the third leading cause of water pollution in the U.S.

-• The average dog produces 0.75 pounds of waste per day (271 pounds/year).
+• The average dog produces 271 pounds/year.
 The EPA estimates that 2-3 days’ worth of waste from a population of about 100 dogs would contribute enough bacteria to temporarily close a bay to fishing and swimming, and all watershed areas within 20 miles of it.

 • Unlike horses, deer, and wild animals, dog waste contains microbes that can be harmful to humans and dogs alike including parasites, e. coli, salmonella, giardia, and many more.
 One gram of dog poop contains 23 million fecal bacteria.